Walk through the Wye Valley AONB

 Staunton to the Wye Valley Walk

-Next step was to catch the number 35 Stagecoach bus to The Village of Staunton.
+The next step was to catch the number 35 Stagecoach bus to the village of Staunton.
 The bus ride was only a 6-minute journey but put us in a great location to start the walk.
-After we get off the bus at All Saints’ Church, we crossed the road, climbed a sty into a meadow.
+After we got off the bus at All Saints’ Church, we crossed the road and climbed a sty into a meadow.
 This then led us onto a forest trail.

-The walk was then downhill through some stunning forest, a quiet trail as saw no people.
-We had the privilege, halfway on our descent, to the river Wye to see a deer ahead of us.
+The walk was then downhill through some stunning forest, a quiet trail as I saw no people.
+We had the privilege, halfway on our descent to the River Wye, to see a deer ahead of us.
 Without following maps, we continued downhill through the woodland until we reached the river.

 Deer Spotting in the Wye Valley